What you'll study

 - Part 2: Creating and directing a Devised Piece and an Adaptation Project.

 - Expending the director’s awareness and language of Visual and Spatial Storytelling, Visual and Musical Composition, and introducing approaches to Director–Designer creative collaboration.

 The core module that underpins the programme as a whole.

 - Dialogue with the Playwright: Director Preparation from page to stage, working with complex texts, dramaturgy

 - Director’s Lab: independent, practical scene-study and workshops; a practical exploration of Director-Actor interaction

 An inter-programme British Contemporary Theatre Project.
 Students will direct a fully-realised play in collaboration with European Theatre Arts BA performers, designers, lighting designers and technical arts students.

 An independent original piece of work; a creative articulation of your practice.
 The module is designed as the culmination of the programme as a whole, with the view to implementing the working methodologies and practices that have been assimilated and acquired.

 Directing for Stage and Screen

-The MFA Contemporary Directing Practice is a two-year vocational director-training programme for those wanting an advanced practice-based training alongside rigorous academic study at postgraduate level to underpin and develop their work as directors for stage and screen.
+The MFA Contemporary Directing Practice is a two-year vocational programme.
+It provides director-training for those wanting an advanced practice-based course alongside rigorous academic study at postgraduate level to underpin and develop their work as directors for stage and screen.